WebAssembly/binaryen/README.md

  * **Compile** asm.js to WebAssembly, which together with [Emscripten](http://emscripten.org), gives you a complete compiler toolchain from C and C++ to WebAssembly.
  * **Polyfill** WebAssembly, by running it in the interpreter compiled to JavaScript, if the browser does not yet have native support.

 To provide those capabilities, Binaryen has a simple and flexible API for representing and processing WebAssembly modules.
 The interpreter, validator, pretty-printer, etc. are built on that foundation.
+The core of this is in [wasm.h](https://github.com/WebAssembly/binaryen/blob/master/src/wasm.h), which contains both classes that define a WebAssembly module, and tools to process those.

 (TODO: an example of writing a new processing pass.)

 ## Tools